ricardopmarinho/simulte/README.md

 ========================== SO FAR ==========================

-modified connected addres online
+Array list working with one relay

 ========================== NEXT ============================

-Add relay list at the UE
+Test array list with more relay

 ========================== LAST UPDATE =====================

-07/04/2019 - August 30th
+07/04/2019 - Septenber 2nd